 For example, a student’s teaching experience typically will be structured progressively, e.g. beginning with Writing Internships and Teaching Assistantships and leading to a Graduate Student Lectureship in the student’s discipline and/or in the College Core Curriculum.

-Each doctoral program has established a pedagogical training plan that is made available to students by their department.
+Each doctoral program has established a pedagogical training plan, which is available to students in the program.